Product manager.

 Builder.
 Gardener.

-I care about shipping things that actually work, staying close to my family, and building a few quiet tools that might outlast me.
-I am a proud future ancestor of the Choctaw Nation of Oklahoma, and probably the most optimistic person you'll meet.
+I care about shipping things that actually work, staying close to my family, and building a few things that might outlast me.
+Proud future ancestor of the Choctaw Nation of Oklahoma.
+Probably the most optimistic person you'll meet.

 Work